loltarq/TFHIC/README.md

 ```

 ### Notes
-- for reference on the thermal routines args see docs/physics.md
+- For reference on the thermal routines args and blastwave flow calculations see docs/physics.md

 ---